NodeBB/NodeBB/README.md

 # node-forum
 **node-forum** is a robust nodejs driven forum built on a redis database.
+It is powered by web sockets, and is compatible down to IE8.

 ## Installation